Sp1l/brnrd.eu/content/LibreSSL/2016-04-17-HardenedBSD-fix-ports.md

 | security/wpa_supplicant |
 | security/xca |

-A side-effect of this exp-run is that we are detecting ports that do not set or honor `USE_OPENSSL= yes` in the port's Makefile.
-This means that they weren't failing when `WITH_OPENSSL_PORT= yes` and `OPENSSL_PORT= security/libressl-devel` is set during build of ports but they are failing now because there's no OpenSSL libcrypto/libssl available on the system.
+A side-effect of this exp-run is that we are detecting ports that do not set or honor `USES= ssl` (which replaces `USE_OPENSSL= yes` since June) in the port's Makefile.
+This means that they weren't failing when `DEFAULT_VERSIONS+= ssl=libressl-devel` (which replaces `WITH_OPENSSL_PORT= yes` and `OPENSSL_PORT= security/libressl-devel` since June) is set during build of ports but they are failing now because there's no OpenSSL libcrypto/libssl available on the system.

 | Port | Problem |
 |:-----|:-------:|